WebAssembly/design/JS.md

 WebAssembly code, the same exception is thrown as for a stack overflow in JavaScript.

+## Out of Memory

+Whenever validation, compilation or instantiation run out of memory, the same exception is thrown as for out of memory conditions in JavaScript.

 ## The `WebAssembly` object

 The `WebAssembly` object is the initial value of the `WebAssembly` property of